Effect-TS/schema/README.md

 Note that during encoding, the number value `30` was converted to a string `"30"`.

-## Formatting errors
+## Formatting Errors

-To format errors when a parsing or an encoding function fails, you can use the `formatErrors` function from the `@effect/schema/TreeFormatter` module.
+When you're working with Effect Schema and encounter errors during parsing, decoding, or encoding functions, you can format these errors in two different ways: using the `TreeFormatter` or the `ArrayFormatter`.

+### TreeFormatter (default)

+The `TreeFormatter` is the default way to format errors.
+It arranges errors in a tree structure, making it easy to see the hierarchy of issues.

+Here's an example of how it works:

 ```ts
 import * as S from "@effect/schema/Schema";